 Zoning is a planning land use mechanism that dictates how a property can be developed.
 Municipalities control the zoning of land through the creation of a Zoning By-law.
 A Zoning By-law states what is and is not permitted on specific properties in regard to uses permitted, setbacks from property lines, parking requirements, building restrictions and more.
 A Zoning By-law enacts the designations and policies set out under the United Counties Official Plan.
 Zoning By-laws can restrict development on a specific property (eg. Flood Plain, Hazardous Slopes, Provincially Significant Wetlands).
 However, a property owner can apply for a zoning amendment if their development is going to deviate from the existing zoning requirements for their subject property.

 A zoning amendment is necessary when the zoning requirements for a specific development cannot be met or for a change to the permitted uses.
 An amendment is necessary to rezone a property in order to allow for a change in use on the property or to change zoning requirements to allow development on the property to be in conformity with the by-law.

 How do I change the zoning on my property?

 An application for a zoning amendment must be completed in order to start the amendment process.
 The timing for processing an amendment is regulated by the Ontario Planning Act.
 Planning staff must review and prepare a Zoning By-law amendment, notices and signs, planning report and a public meeting within 120 days of the application being submitted.
 Notice of the public meeting must be given to property owners within 120 metres and a notice of public meeting is posted on the subject property.
 The decision on the zoning amendment is made by Township Council following the public meeting.
-Decisions can be appealed to the Ontario Municipal Board (OMB).
+Decisions can be appealed to the LPAT.